AhmedMBA6/CodeAlpha_FlashcardQuizApp/README.md

 4. Add tests if applicable
 5. Submit a pull request

+---

+## 📄 License

+This project is developed as part of the CodeAlpha Internship Program.

+---

 ## 📞 Support

-For support and questions:
 - Create an issue in the repository
 - Contact the development team

 ---

+**Note:**
-**Note**: This project uses a multi-flavor architecture.
+This project uses a multi-flavor architecture.
 Always specify the correct entry point when running or building the application.